rhkr827/rhkr827/README.md

 ## Now
  * Unemployed state
- * Still Programming as hobby what I want to creat for me.
+ * Still Programming as hobby what I want to  make for study.

 ### Planed Programs
  * MyFitness - Dropped